akneni/pygrab/README.md

     print(response.text)
 ```

-In this example, `responses` is a dictionary of urls matched to their respective `requests.Response` objects.
+In this example, `responses` is a dictionary of urls matched to their respective `pygrab.HttpResponse` objects.
 Each response corresponds to the URL at the same index in the `urls` list.

 ## Contributing